Outreach Vehicle Fundraiser

-Again, we at ENP believe a vehicle should not be a huge drain on a small nonprofit organization's monetary resources thereby taking funds out of the hands of the primary purpose of the organization.
-Nor should a vehicle be a drain or detriment to our shared natural environment.
-Driving a traditional legacy vehicle might be lower in initial cost and a quicker way out - but it would also bring with it huge yearly fuel and maintenance costs as well as lasting environmental impact costs - all of these things would add up to be far more expensive to ENP and to everything and everyone moving forward.
+Again, we at ENP believe a vehicle should not be a significant drain on a small nonprofit organization's monetary resources, thereby taking funds out of the hands of the primary purpose of the organization.
+Nor should a vehicle be a drain or detriment to our shared natural environment - and on the future our children will call home.
+Driving a traditional legacy vehicle might be lower in initial cost and a quicker, cheaper way out - but it would also bring with it huge yearly fuel and maintenance costs as well as lasting environmental impact costs - all of these things would add up to become far more expensive to ENP and to everything and everyone moving forward.

-Breaking out the numbers: if we continue to use a traditional gas-powered vehicle to pull the PoD to our outreach programming events, make supply runs, and occasional long-distance educational road trips, etc. - it will cost us an average of ~$75 each time we fill up the fuel tank - and because it averages only ~10-12mpg when pulling the PoD, we would need to fill up the tank VERY often.
-However, by using an all-electric tow vehicle with fuel costs of ZERO (its battery will be charged primarily by the ENP classroom solar array ) - that ~$75 worth of hydrocarbon-based fuel that would have been burned up in a few hundred miles (and polluted the atmosphere and our health in the process), will not happen - and that $75 will stay available to ENP to be used for more important things such as outreach programming and student education projects, classroom and education animal habitat maintenance and improvements, and our wildlife rehabilitation and wildlife and nature conservation education efforts.
+Going deep and breaking out the numbers: if we continue to use a traditional gas-powered vehicle to pull the PoD to our outreach programming events, make supply runs, and occasional long-distance educational road trips, etc. - it will cost us an average of ~$75 each time we fill up the fuel tank - and because it averages only ~10-12mpg when pulling the PoD, we would need to fill up the tank VERY often.
+However, by using an all-electric tow vehicle with fuel costs of ZERO (its battery will be charged primarily by the ENP classroom solar array ) - that ~$75 worth of hydrocarbon-based fuel that would have been burned up in a few hundred miles (and polluted the atmosphere, our health, and future in the process), will not happen - and that $75 will stay available to ENP to be used for more important things such as outreach programming, student education projects, classroom and education animal habitat maintenance and improvements, and our wildlife rehabilitation and nature conservation education efforts.

 Please consider assisting us in finding the support needed to acquire an all-electric truck or SUV to complete our all-electric outreach vehicle "fleet."